top of page

 Q: Which iPad works with the ScanJig?

-A: The ScanJig supports the iPad Mini, iPad Air, and the iPad Pro up to the 12.9 inch model.
+A: The ScanJig supports all Apple iPad models, including the iPad Pro 12.9 inch.

 Q: Is it easy to set up?